Some of us think holding on makes us strong; but sometimes it is letting go. - Hermann Hesse

-The rock group, the Knack releases My Sharona on this date.
+The rock group, the Knack released the ear worm, My Sharona on this date.

 In an interview with the Washington Post, Doug Fieger said: "I was 25 when I wrote the song.
 But the song was written from the perspective of a 14-year-old boy.
 It's just an honest song about a 14-year-old boy."

 June 23, 1989 -